 So if you’ve found an average CPC for the keywords you want to target, we recommend bidding an extra 30% to 50% to give yourself the best chance of securing a position.
-You won’t have to pay this higher price forever, but you can adjust your bid and play around with your spend to see what impact it has on your rankings.
+You won’t have to pay this higher price forever, but you can adjust your bid and play around with your spending to see what impact it has on your rankings.

 Google Ads can be a manual or automatic platform.

 If you’re only targeting a handful of keywords you can absolutely manage the whole campaign yourself, check in on your rankings, tweak your bid, the whole nine yards.

 But if you’re serious about getting more leads through paid ads, you could easily have hundreds (or even thousands) of keywords in your sights.